GAIR-Lab/IISAN/README.md

 <img src="figs/efficiency-metric.png" width="500"/>
 </p>

-where $\alpha$ denotes the weighting assigned to each term, tailored to specific circumstances.
-For example, in scenarios where only a limited GPU capacity is available for model training, it's advisable to significantly augment the weight of $M$.
+where $\alpha$ denotes the weighting assigned to each term, tailored to specific circumstances, for example, in scenarios where only a limited GPU capacity is available for model training, it's advisable to significantly augment the weight of $M$.
 Within the scope of this paper, we've adjusted the values of $\alpha_1$ and $\alpha_3$ to 0.45, and $\alpha_2$ to 0.1.
 This adjustment reflects our focus on two key practical aspects: training speed and memory efficiency.

+## Join the GAIR Lab at the University of Glasgow

+Our **GAIR Lab**, specializing in **generative AI solutions for information retrieval tasks**, is actively seeking **highly motivated Ph.D. students** with a strong background in **artificial intelligence**.

+If you're interested, please contact **Prof. Joemon Jose** at [joemon.jose@gla.ac.uk](mailto:joemon.jose@gla.ac.uk).

 ## Citation
 If you find our paper useful in your work, please cite our paper as: